What to do

 We will work with you to issue a permit and make sure you follow all safety rules.

-If you plan on having entertainment or amplified sound in a Shared Spaces street closure, at this time, it must comply with outdoor dining:
+If you plan on having entertainment or amplified sound in a Shared Spaces street closure, at this time, it must comply with outdoor dining, outdoor bars, farmers’ markets, or outdoor community markets:

-- If a community based organization holds the Shared Spaces street closure permit, then that organization must partner with an outdoor dining establishment on the street being closed to hold the entertainment/amplified sound.
-In addition, that same establishment must have a valid Shared Spaces or a Cafe Tables & Chairs Permit for their outdoor dining
+- If a community based organization holds the Shared Spaces street closure permit, and is not holding a farmers market or outdoor community market, then that organization must partner with an outdoor dining or outdoor bar establishment on the street being closed to hold the entertainment/amplified sound.
+In addition, that same establishment must have a valid Shared Spaces or a Cafe Tables & Chairs Permit for their outdoor dining.

 - The performers should follow the Social Distancing Protocol and perform only for the audience in the outdoor dining area.